alexmalder/ansible/roles/init/README.md

 ## Role Variables

-No role variables in the current state.
+No role variables in the current state

 ## Dependencies

-No role dependencies.
+No role dependencies

 ## Example Playbook